railsuser2014/openobject-doc-book-en/2/3_CRM_Contacts/opport.rst

     * Decision maker confirmed his interest to purchase,
     * Preliminary pricing confirmed/agreed upon.

-4. Negociation – Submit the final proposal to the customer and begin the negotiation process.
+4. Negotiation – Submit the final proposal to the customer and begin the negotiation process.

    What is the expected result?
     * Negotiation concluded,